 You can set the color of the text itself and a secondary color used by text styles.

 For more information about selecting colors, see Picking Colors.
-You can only set solid colors for text items.
+You can only set solid colors for text components.

-The height and width of a text item are determined automatically depending on the values of the properties you set, to accommodate the length of the string that you specify in the Text field and the font size, for example.
+The height and width of a text component are determined automatically depending on the values of the properties you set, to accommodate the length of the string that you specify in the Text field and the font size, for example.
 You can specify additional properties for formatting text in the Text Extras section.

 You can use the Elide property with the Wrap option to fit a single line of plain text to a set width.
-Select ElideRight, and set the Maximum line count or the text item height (in the H field).
+Select ElideRight, and set the Max line count or the text component height (in the H field).
 If you set both, the maximum line count will apply unless the lines do not fit in the height allowed.

 If the text is a multi-length string, and you set the Elide property value to something else than ElideNone, the first string that fits will be used, otherwise the last will be elided.